 My path to this work began as a child in the kitchens and living rooms of my Grandmothers.

-I would sit quietly and listen attentively as they spoke of old family stories, remedios (traditional remedies), plants, seemingly magical occurrences and births ---topics so mysterious and exciting to my young mind!
+I would sit quietly and listen attentively as Elders spoke of old family stories, remedios, birth, death, God, seemingly magical occurrences ---topics so mysterious and exciting to my young mind!

 Even as a child, I felt an incredibly strong connection to my ancestors, these stories and traditional ways.

-As I grew into an adult, I was constantly searching for "my calling" and work that would honor my traditions while still being of service in the modern world.
+As I grew into an adult, I searched for work that would honor my traditions while still being of service in the modern world.

-With gratitude, I thank my Teachers, Elders and my beautiful Partner and Children for their support.
+With gratitude, I thank my Teachers, Elders, Community and my beautiful Partner and Children for their support.